Files

 Specs

 This is inspired by <![CDATA[]]>Fugu MPPT<![CDATA[]]>.
-The design has been optimized with real life experience, considering signal noise and EMI issues, replaced hall sensor with shunt resistor, faster switching.
+The design has been optimized with real life experience, considering signal noise and EMI issues, replaced hall sensor with shunt resistor and faster switching.
 See the list below for more changes.

 How to build